AirportR/fulltclash/README_EN.md

 ![test picture](https://upload.cc/i1/2023/03/30/1gdtWf.png)

-## Document

-You can read the documentation [here](https://fulltclash.gitbook.io/fulltclash-doc) (Chinese only)
 ## Getting Started

 ### Preparation

 To successfully run the project code, you first need to prepare the following information:

 - Telegram's api_id and api_hash [Get it here](https://my.telegram.org/apps) (Google it if you don't know how to get it) (Some Telegram accounts have been blacklisted and cannot be used normally)

 - Create a bot from [@BotFather](https://t.me/BotFather) and get the bot_token, which should look like:

   bot_token = "123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11"